United Passions: Box office

 The film was made on a budget of between $25–32 million, with the Los Angeles Times reporting an estimated budget of $29 million.
 Roughly £17 million (about USD$27 million; 90% of the total budget) was financed by FIFA.
 The film was reported to have lost around $26.8 million due to its poor theatrical returns.

 In North America, the film was an instant box office bomb.
-It opened on Friday, 5 June 2015, and grossed a mere $319 on its opening day from 10 theaters in New York City, Los Angeles, Washington, D.C., Phoenix, Kansas City, Miami, Minneapolis, Houston, Dallas, and Philadelphia, followed by an even worse $288 on Saturday.
+It opened on Friday, 5 June 2015, and grossed a mere $319 on its opening day from 10 theatres in New York City, Los Angeles, Washington, D.C., Phoenix, Kansas City, Miami, Minneapolis, Houston, Dallas, and Philadelphia, followed by an even worse $288 on Saturday.
 For its three-day opening (Friday-to-Sunday), it grossed only $918—the worst opening of all time for a film opening in 10 to 15 theatres in U.S. box office history.

-The FilmBar theater in Downtown Phoenix reported a gross of $9, indicating that only one person bought a ticket to see the film.
+The FilmBar theatre in Downtown Phoenix reported a gross of $9, indicating that only one person bought a ticket to see the film.
 The film was withdrawn from cinemas by its distributor, Screen Media Films, following its appalling opening weekend performance at the box office.
 In North America, it ended up becoming the lowest-grossing film of all time, surpassing the previous record held by I Kissed a Vampire ($1,380) in 2012.

 For the film's screening at the Zurich Film Festival on 5 October 2014, about 120 people paid $22.70 per ticket to view the film in a 500-seat cinema.
 Overall, the highest revenue outside of North America came from Russia and the CIS (£144,000), Portugal (£4,000) and Serbia (£2,000), while the revenues from Hungary, Slovenia, Switzerland and Ukraine were minimal.
 In France, the film was released straight to DVD.